China is certainly the home of so many ancient temples from Buddhism, Confucianism, Taoism, and various other spiritual traditions.

 - Fengxian Temple

-Build during the time of Tang Dynasty, and is the largest cave in the Longmen Cave Temples.
+Build during the time of the Tang Dynasty, and is the largest cave in the Longmen Cave Temples.

 About 118 feet wide and 136 feet long, the most impressive statue in this grotto is the Vairocana Buddha sculpture, sitting cross-legged on an eight-square lotus throne.